Politics and government

 I was fortunate.
 While I stumbling toward a career as a journalist, there debuted in the capital a new magazine that took government seriously in ways that the daily newspaper could not (for space) or would not (out of consideration for the tastes of the reading public).
 That magazine was Illinois Issues.
 Meanwhile the weekly Illinois Times offered me a forum for pieces of a different character on the same topics.

 Looking back, I am reminded that my very first efforts in serious journalism addressed public issues.
-It's what I've written the most about, and while I won't say that politics and government is the subject area I know best, I concede that it is probably the area I know most.
+It's what I've written about most often, and while I won't say that politics and government is the subject area I know best, I concede that it is probably the area I know most.

 Note: I broke down this long list into several subcategories to make browsing easier.